inBeat/inbeat-website/content/top-influencers/tiktok/music/ireland/_index.md

 ---
-title: Top 10 Music TikTok Influencers In Ireland In 2023
+title: Top 10 Music TikTok Influencers In Ireland In 2024
 description: >-
-  Find top music TikTok influencers in Ireland in 2023.
-Most popular hashtags: #fyp #stitch #ireland #irish.
+  Find top music TikTok influencers in Ireland in 2024.
+Most popular hashtags: #fyp #dublin #ireland #irish.
 platform: TikTok
-hits: 57
+hits: 54
 text_top: Discover the most popular TikTok profiles on inBeat.
-text_bottom: Our database aggregates 57 TikTok influencers like this in Ireland for you to collaborate.
+text_bottom: Our search engine aggregates 54 TikTok influencers like this in Ireland for you to collaborate.
 profiles:
   - username: "kristian_hogan"
     fullname: >-